 Packing for this trip was surprisingly easy.
 I didn’t take too much (I only came back with two outfits I didn’t wear), but I also didn’t forget anything important.
 I managed to get everything into my suitcase, which doesn’t always happen.

 This was the lake we were on.
 The only time it was cold was first thing in the morning.
-You could see tons of minnows from the dock, and one of my friends caught a fish.
+The rest of the time the water was the perfect temperature.
+You could see tons of minnows from the dock, and one of my friends caught a fish!

 We ate all our meals outside on the deck.
-Somehow the food tasted better with the pretty view.
+Somehow the food tasted better eating outdoors.
 The first couple days I was there, there were 12 of us, so it was definitely a full table.

 The last night I was there were had a gorgeous sunset.
 The picture doesn’t do it justice, but it was a great way to end the trip.

 We went on a hike my third day there, but since I look so many pictures on it I thought I’d make that a post of it’s own.
 Here’s my Margaret Falls hike recap.